HDFGroup/h5pyd/README.md

 These tests are also to designed to work with HSDS (see https://github.com/HDFGroup/hsds).
 Install HSDS locally, or set environment variables (see next section) to point to an existing HSDS instance.
-Alternatively, if you create as a Github codespace (see link above), HSDS will be automatically setup as part of the codespace.
+Alternatively, if you can run this repo as a Github Codespace (see "Open in a Github Codespace" link above), and HSDS will be automatically setup as part of the codespace.

-Alternatively, h5pyd can all be run in serverless mode with either AWS Lambda or direct mode (storage system accessed directly).
+Another option is to run h5pyd in serverless mode with either AWS Lambda or direct mode (storage system accessed directly).

 To use with AWS Lambda, set the HS_ENDPOINT to: "http+lambda://hslambda" where "hslambda" is the name of the lambda function.
 When using AWS Lambda some additional environment variables need to be set: